Introduction | Cantatas | Other Vocal | Non-Vocal | Performers | General Topics | Articles | Books | Movies

 Dagmar Hermann, who was married temporarily with the bass-baritone of the Vienna Opera Hans Braun (born 1917), had an important career as concert soloist, particularly in oratorios.

-Recordings: on Columbia she sang in the final two acts of Rosenkavalier with Ludwig Weber as Ochs; on Philips smaller parts in the complete recording of Salome and Isabella in Boccaccio; on MMS, Vox and smaller labels she interpreted solo parts in oratorios and sacred music works (Stabat Mater by Rossini, f-moll Messe by A. Bruckner); also on Discocorp (parts in the Nibelungen Ring, performances in La Scala in 1950 under Wilhelm Furtwängler).
+Recordings: on Columbia she sang in the final two acts of Rosenkavalier with Ludwig Weber as Ochs; on Philips smaller parts in the complete recording of Salome and Isabella in Boccaccio; on MMS, Vox and smaller labels she interpreted solo parts in oratorios and sacred music works (Stabat Mater by Rossini, f-moll Messe by A. Bruckner); also on Discocorp (parts in Der Ring des Nibelungen, performances in La Scala in 1950 under Wilhelm Furtwängler).

-Source: Operissimo Website, English translation by Aryeh Oron (July 2001); Ruud Janssen (February 2006)
+Source: Operissimo Website, English translation by Aryeh Oron (July 2001); Ruud Janssen (February 2006); Susi Neururer, granddaughter of Dagmar Hermann (February 2012)

 Contributed by